dollyraj/MovieApplication/README.md

 # MovieTicketBooking
 Create a Spring Boot project that will offer movie tickets, shows, reviews and ratings for movies using a REST endpoint.
 The REST resource will take in parameters using HTTP POST.
-The ratings and reviews data will be then added to a database table.
+All data will be then added to a database table.

 ###
 This project mainly deals with the Backend of Movie Review and Ticket Booking for customers.